$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Its categorification

 The differentials are given by (the thickness of the middle edge is $1$)

-in the case $b\leq a$ and by (the thickness of the middle edge is $1$)
+in the case $b\leq a$, and by (the thickness of the middle edge is $1$)

 in the case $a<b$.
-We note that the special case $a=b=1$ is the usual KL-R crossing from above.
-The colored \textit{negative $F$-braiding complex $\mathcal T_{a,b,i}^{-}v_{\vec{k}}$} is defined by turning ``everything around'': Switched pictures, rightmost component in homology degree zero, the differentials are reflections of the ones from before and $q$-degree shifts $q_k=b-k$ in the $b\leq a$ and $q_k=a-k$ in the $a<b$ case.
-The reader is encouraged to write down the complexes.
-Since the $a,b$ are encoded by $v_{\vec{k}}$ we tend not to write the $a$ and $b$ explicitly. \end{defn} \begin{lem} The $F$-braiding complex $\mathcal T_{a,b,i}^{\pm}v_{\vec{k}}$ is an element of $\Kom_{\mathrm{gr}}(\Ucatm)$, i.e. the differentials preserve the degree and $d_{k+1}\circ d_k=0$. \end{lem} \begin{proof} Let us skip the labels in the following.
-We have in the positive $b\leq a$ case
+(We note that the special case $a=b=1$ is the usual KLR crossing from above.)

+The colored \textit{negative $F$-braiding complex $\mathfrak{T}_{a,b,i}^{-}v_{\vec{k}}$} is defined by turning everything around: reflected pictures, rightmost component in homology degree zero, the differentials are reflections of the ones from before and $q$-degree shifts $q_k=b-k$ in the $b\leq a$ and $q_k=a-k$ in the $a<b$ case.
+(The reader is encouraged to write down the complexes.)
+Since the $a,b$ are encoded by $v_{\vec{k}}$ we tend not to write the $a$ and $b$ explicitly. \end{defn}